Machel Montano: Appearances in other media

+In 2017 Montano also released an autobiographical documentary entitled "Machel Montano: Journey of a Soca King".

+Accolades

 In November 2014 Montano won a Soul Train Award for Best International Performance for the song "Ministry of Road (M.O.R.)".
 His win for "Ministry of Road" is the second consecutive win at the BET Soul Train Music Awards for Soca Music just after Bunji Garlin won in 2013 with Differentology.